AzizKHAN030/AzizKHAN030/README.md

 - 👋 Hi, I’m @AzizKHAN030
-- 👀 I’m interested in Web-Progrsmming
+- 👀 I’m interested in Web-Programming,use JavaScript, PHP, HTML/Pug.js, CSS/SCSS, Gulp, Git, CMS WordPress.
+Really interested in ReactJS and aimed to learn it deeply
-- 🌱 I’m currently learning ReactJS and PHP
+- 🌱 I’m currently learning ReactJS
 - 💞️ I’m looking to collaborate on new projects
 - 📫 How to reach me: telegram @RR_SVR